Cover of The 10X Rule: The Only Difference Between Success and Failure

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The 10X Rule: The Only Difference Between Success and Failure:
+The most popular highlights from The 10X Rule: The Only Difference Between Success and Failure, saved by readers on Screvi.

 “As long as you are alive, you will either live to accomplish your own goals and dreams or be used as a resource to accomplish someone else's.”